Gaztelugatxe: Description

 The Basque coast is rough in this area.
 The sea ceaselessly erodes the rocky coast creating tunnels, arches, and caves.
 The island of Gaztelugatxe is in the center of this section of the coast next to the small Aketx island, a sanctuary for marine birds.

-Next to the hermitage, there is a small shelter with sea views that are used for picnicking and for refuge from the wind.
+Next to the hermitage, there is a small shelter with sea views that is used for picnicking and for refuge from the wind.

-The hermitage is accessed by a narrow path, crossing the solid stone bridge, and going up 231 steps (other sources cite the number as 229 or 237).
+The hermitage is accessed by a narrow path, crossing the solid stone bridge, and going up 241 steps.
 According to legend, after the slightly strenuous climb to the top of the crag one should ring the bell three times and make a wish.

 Hermitage

 The small church, 80 metres above sea level, dates from the 10th century.
-In the year 1053 it was donated by Don Íñigo López, Lord of Biscay to the monastery of San Juan de la Peña near Jaca in Huesca.
+In the year 1053 it was donated by Don Íñigo López, Lord of Biscay to the monastery of San Juan de la Peña (near Jaca in Huesca).
 Medieval burials from the 9th and 12th centuries have been found on the esplanade and in the hermitage.

 In 1593 it was attacked and sacked by Francis Drake.
 Among other incidents, it has caught fire several times.
 On November 10, 1978, it was destroyed in one such fire.
 Two years later, on June 24, 1980, it was re-inaugurated.
-The hermitage belongs to the parish of San Pelayo in Bakio.
+The hermitage belongs to the parish of San Pelaio in Bakio.

 The hermitage also houses votive offerings from sailors who survived shipwrecks.

 Strategic uses

 The strategic location of the site has given it an important role in historic episodes.
 It was one of the places where the Lord of Biscay, Juan Núñez de Lara, confronted Alfonso XI, King of Castile, in 1334.

 In 1594 it was attacked by the Huguenots of La Rochelle, who sacked it and killed the caretaker.
-In the 18th century it was assaulted by English troops; in the Spanish Civil War the naval Battle of Cape Machichaco took place nearby.
+In the 18th century it was attacked by English troops; in the Spanish Civil War the naval Battle of Matxitxako took place nearby.